 Regional VT Alerts are available for the Hampton Roads Center.
 Immediate/emergency notifications using VT Alerts to members of a satellite campus community will be provided when information is received, either from the designated individual at the satellite campus or from the law enforcement agency responsible for services where the campus is located.
 VT Alerts will normally be issued by the Virginia Tech Police Department.
-Emergency notifications may be issued locally, using other means by the Director of the Hampton Roads Center.
+Emergency notifications may be issued locally, using other means by the director of the AREC Hampton Roads facility or the director of the Newport News Center.
 These methods may include, but not limited to, direct communication to the campus using email or website notices.
 Members of the satellite campus community are also encouraged to sign up for their localities emergency notification system, which are not affiliated with Virginia Tech, check with the police department in your area.

-The Virginia Beach Police Department, the Virginia state Police and the Virginia Beach Fire and EMS Departments are primarily responsible for confirming that there is a significant emergency or dangerous situation at the Hampton Roads Center, that could cause an immediate threat to the health and safety of the members of the campus community.
-The Director or designee can also be in a position to confirm an emergency in or surrounding the campus.
+The Virginia Beach Police Department, the Newport News Police Department, the Virginia state Police and the Virginia Beach and Newport News Fire and EMS Departments are primarily responsible for confirming that there is a significant emergency or dangerous situation at one of the Hampton Roads Centers, that could cause an immediate threat to the health and safety of the members of the campus community.
+The directors or designees can also be in a position to confirm an emergency in or surrounding the campus.
 The Office of University Relations, the Virginia Tech Police Department and/or Virginia Tech Emergency Management have access to the VT Alerts system which can send an alert to subscribers; notifying the campus community of threats that have occurred that may necessitate evacuation, shelter-in-place or other action on the part of students, employees, and campus visitors.
 The university will typically provide follow-up information to the campus community using the same systems that were used to send out the original alert or to direct the campus community to other informational channels.

-Virginia Tech will immediately notify the campus community upon the confirmation, from the Virginia Beach Police Department, the Virginia state Police or the Virginia Beach Fire and EMS Departments or an authorized staff member at the Hampton Roads Center, of a significant emergency or an immediate threat to the health or safety of students or staff occurring at the Hampton Roads Center.
+Virginia Tech will immediately notify the campus community upon the confirmation, from the Virginia Beach or Newport News Police Departments, the Virginia State Police or the Virginia Beach Fire and EMS Departments or an authorized staff member at the Virginia Tech Hampton Roads Centers, of a significant emergency or an immediate threat to the health or safety of students or staff occurring at one of the centers.
 One of the listed departments above will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system based on information received, unless issuing a notification will, in the professional judgment of the public safety official, compromise efforts to assist, contain, respond to, or otherwise mitigate the emergency.
-First responders to an incident that causes an immediate threat to the health and safety of the Virginia Tech community at the Hampton Roads Center will typically include the Virginia Beach Police Department, the Virginia state Police and the Virginia Beach Fire and EMS Departments.
+First responders to an incident that causes an immediate threat to the health and safety of the Virginia Tech community at one of the Hampton Roads Centers will typically include the Virginia Beach or Newport News Police Departments, the Virginia State Police and the Virginia Beach or Newport News Fire and EMS Departments.